 Five weeks in the hospital and months at home by myself away from people who carry germs gave me so much time to stop complaining about my career, my mistakes, and misfortunes.
 It gave me time to think on what I had accomplished and celebrate my uniqueness.

 The outpouring of support from people was overwhelming - it took my breath away.
 The cards, prayers, gifts, meals, rides to treatment had me rethink what it is meant to be on this planet.
-People who I have befriended far and wide came in search of me to let me know they were here for me.
-It was their time to share with me how special I was to them.
+People came in search of me to let me know they were there for me and the outpouring of love was transformative.
 Their words awakened me and moved me.

 Are not alone

 Are a fighter

 A friend hand wrote these loving words on the left-hand side of a get-well card.

 I heard it.
 For the first time, I heard that I was loved.
 Unconditional love.
 I heard that I'm unique, I'm strong, confident, and even smart.
 So many compliments and qualities that I didn't believe about myself.